ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 ## 2. Write and publish the npm module

-We can now prepare a npm module for the `currying` function:
+We can now prepare [a npm module exporting the `currying` function](/src/tan-liu-article/currying ):

 ```sh
 ➜  babel-learning git:(main) ✗ tree src/tan-liu-article/currying